Changelog

 Recipient Name & Email Places

-.
-These let you dynamically insert the recipient’s name or email into a document using their recipient_key
+We’ve added two new place types to SignatureAPI: recipient_name and recipient_email.
+These let you dynamically insert the recipient’s name or email into a document using their recipient_key.

 Just like signature places or text input places, you can position these using either fixed coordinates or placeholders.
 This is useful for auto-filling personalized details directly into contracts, agreements, and letters—no manual entry required.

-For example, to insert a recipient’s name and email based on their key (client
+For example, to insert a recipient’s name and email based on their key (client):

 Learn more in the docs: